cinder92/react-native-bubble-menu/README.md

 # react-native-bubble-menu

-A Bubble menu effect for your react native application
+A Bubble menu effect for your react native application, work very well with `react-native-verctor-icons`

 # Example